briansunter/graph/site/src/content/logseq/issue-4.md

 His area of research is how to give machines "common sense" and create human-level artificial intelligence.

 > Common sense” is the catch-all term for this kind of intuitive reasoning.
-It includes a grasp of simple physics: for example, king that the world is three-dimensional and that objects don’t actually disappear when they go out of view.
+It includes a grasp of simple physics: for example, knowing that the world is three-dimensional and that objects don’t actually disappear when they go out of view.
 It lets us predict where a bouncing ball or a speeding bike will be in a few seconds’ time.

 I think one of his most interesting ideas is "Grounded Intelligence".
 He says that machines will never reach human-level intelligence by reading text alone and need much richer inputs from the real world.